decentraland/documentation/content/creator/scenes/blockchain/poap-tokens.md

 If you wish to do something more custom, this scene is also a great starting point, as it already handles all of the interactions with the server and UI notifications.

 {{< hint warning >}}
-**📔 Note**   The claiming of the POAP will not work when running the scene in preview or on a test server, as the Decentraland POAP server can't validate that the request comes from a player in Decentraland.
+**📔 Note**:  The claiming of the POAP will not work when running the scene in preview or on a test server, as the Decentraland POAP server can't validate that the request comes from a player in Decentraland.
 You will need to deploy the scene to production to test fully.
 {{< /hint >}}